noryev/module_zero/README.md

 This is a repo dedicated to author a Lilypad module built with Stability-AI's Stable Video Diffusion[replicate.com](https://replicate.com/stability-ai/stable-video-diffusion)

+Firstly create a docker image with your configuration!
+Firstly I need to create a Dockerfile that specifies the enviroment in which my module will run!

 Create a file called `lilypad_module.json.tmpl`

 This is a json template with Go text/template style `{{.Message}}` sections which will be replaced by Lilypad with valid JSON strings which are passed as input to modules.